Motorcycle Injury Claims Guide.

 - The extent of your injuries

-- Your level of “whole person impairment” (a scale used to assess your injuries)
+- Your level of “permanent impairment” (a scale used to assess your injuries)

-- Any financial losses (medical bills, wages, etc.) that you have suffered
+- Any financial losses (medical bills, wages, etc.) that you’ve suffered

 - Any care or help you’ve needed at home